 - Take the GRE 6 months to a year before you begin applying.
 This will give you time to retake it, if necessary.
 GRE scores are good for 5 years.
 If you do poorly on this test (below a cumulative score of 300), consider applying to the roughly 30% of CRNA schools that do not require the GRE.
 It’s recommended that you spend at least 50 hours preparing for the GRE.

 - Re-take any core science courses where your grade in the class is less than a B-, or if the classes are over 5-10 years old and the school requires that they be recent (most schools do not require the classes to be recent)

 - OPTIONAL: Take Transition to Nurse Anesthesia (online class) as a refresher course.
-It offers a review for math, chemistry, physics, pharmacology, and physiology, and often counts as a “recent chemistry course” for schools that have a 5-10 year limit on chemistry (check with the schools you are applying to in advance to be sure this class counts).
+It offers a review for math, chemistry, physics, pharmacology, and often counts as a “recent chemistry course” for schools that have a 5-10 year limit on chemistry (check with the schools you are applying to in advance to be sure this class counts).
 Also, register early for the class as it fills up fast.

 - 2-3 years in a Certified Registered Nurse Anesthetist masters program (3-4 years in a DNP/DNAP)

 - Take the CCNA certification exam upon completion of your CRNA program.
 Once you pass this test, you will be a CRNA.
 There is an 89% pass rate on this exam.
 Those who don’t pass it the first time almost always pass it the second time.

 - Get hired as a Certified Registered Nurse Anesthetist!
 There is a huge demand it’s unlikely that will change in the next 20 years.
 It will be very easy to get a job, regardless of which school you graduate from.
 Average salary for a certified registered nurse anesthetist is $157,000 (2016).